tomstafford/psy-checklist/README.md

 ##  demand effect

 ### Participants responding to what they think you want.
 Address by keeping partipants blind to which condition they are in.

+## experimenter bias

+### may not be deliberate.
+Could result from unintentional exploitation of [researcher degrees of freedom](https://journals.sagepub.com/doi/full/10.1177/0956797611417632), inadvertant [signalling to participants)[https://journals.sagepub.com/doi/abs/10.1111/1467-8721.ep10770698?journalCode=cdpa].
+Partially address with preregistration.

 ##  regression to the mean